Matterport 3D digitization

 A new type of sensor enables us to model real spaces in 3D.
 It help with the data capture of interior spaces by combining high definition photography in HDR and 6 short-ranged laser sensors (range of 5-6 meters).

 The sensor is moved within the space that needs measuring.
 As the survey goes along on the site, the different stations are automatically georeferenced in relation to each other.
 For each position, the sensor records the space at 360 degrees on the horizontal plan, and at +80 and -80 degrees on the vertical plan.
 A capture usually takes 60 seconds.

 The data capture is controlled with an iPad Pro linked to the sensor via a Wi-Fi connection; the inputter remotely pilots the digitization, which allows him or her not to be on the scene during the measurements.
 Once the station is georeferenced, the sensor can be moved to the next position.
-If the software cannot geolocalize a station, the inputter is informed on site and can then choose a new viewpoint closer to the former one but with more similarities to the previous stations.

 Once the 3D model has been acquired, the Web interface of the app lets you move around the site in the same fashion as Google Street View; the circles on the floor match the different positions of the scanner: each station can be visualized by turning on a 360° angle and looking down to the floor or up to the ceiling.
 The app helps document visible elements by adding labels leading to Web pages that describe such or such object, every object’s quote can be extracted from any view.